 With the influx of COVID-19 cases around the world, there were massive shut-downs, keeping people in their homes - and their vehicles off the roads, and planes out of the air.
 These lockdowns resulted in a major drop in carbon emissions.
 The drop in early April 2020 was 17% globally, bringing the world to levels not seen since 2006.
 For the first time in thirty years, the snow-capped Himalayas were visible from the Punjab in northern India, 200 kilometers away.
 The lockdowns caused the normally high-traffic waterways in Venice, Italy to become clear enough to see to the bottom.
 Air pollution levels in the Spanish city of Madrid, and in the Italian cities of Milan and Rome saw decreases of around 45%, while Paris, France saw a dramatic drop of 54%.
-Significant decreases were also found in London, England, and In the United States, Los Angeles saw substantial Delhi, India. improvements in air quality in just two weeks, while here in Ventura County, we could see mountain ranges that normally only appear after weeks of heavy rain.
+Significant decreases were also found in

+London, England, and Delhi, India.
+In the United States, Los Angeles saw substantial improvements in air quality in just two weeks, while here in Ventura County, we could see mountain ranges that normally only appear after weeks of heavy rain.
 The night sky was also clearer, resulting in stars becoming more visible.
 And for those deemed 'essential workers', miles per gallon in their vehicle greatly increased, due to less traffic on the road and fewer hits of the brake pedal, thereby sending less toxins into the air.
 By the end of 2020, carbon dioxide emissions, the leading cause of global warming, fell by 7%, the biggest yearly drop on record.
 In the US, the drop was 12%, and in Europe, it was 11%, while in China, it was only 1.7%

 The air wasn't the only thing that changed with the pandemic.
 People began noticing animals in places and at times out of the ordinary.
-Coyotes appeared along Michigan Avenue in downtown Chicago and near the Golden Gate Bridge in San Francisco.
+Coyotes appeared along Michigan Avenue in downtown Chicago, near the Golden Gate Bridge in San Francisco - and even in the R Lot at the Ventura County Government Center!
 A puma roamed the streets of Santiago, Chile, while goats took over a town in Wales.
 Even kangaroos were seen hopping around an empty downtown Adelaide, Australia, while a pack of jackals occupied an urban park in Tel Aviv, Israel.
 The animals finally feel free to roam where the humans are not.
 While the pandemic was catastrophic for mankind, it was a boon to wildlife.
+In March of 2021, two dolphins even made it into Venice's Grand Canal.